tjforeman/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is .map creates a new array, while .forEach runs a function on all the elements in the array.

 2. What is the difference between a function and a method?

+The biggest difference is the scope, while both are functions a method is a function that's inside of an object and defined to that scope.

 3. What is closure?

+A closure is a function that has access to outer scope .

 4. Describe the four rules of the 'this' keyword.

+Window Binding - Has access to the entire page and all elements of it.
+Implicit Binding - uses dot notation to tie itself to the object literal Explicit Binding - uses dot notation like call, apply, or bind which can be put outside the scope of the object New Binding - uses the new word to create a new object

 5. Why do we need super() in an extended class?

+The super keyword when working with classes gives you access to the parent.call and object.create prototypes.

 ## Project Set up